-17.21.0450 CONSEQUENCES FOR NO ACTION
+17.21.040 CONSEQUENCES FOR NO ACTION

-- A. This section applies if development within the subdivision has not commenced within three (3) years of the recording date of the Final Plat or within three (3) years of the issuance of approval by the Community Development Director to begin construction., or any additional time period approved by the City Council. - 1.
-The City Council may, following a public hearing, vacate its approval of the subdivision after a public hearing. - 2.1.
-A vacation renders the Plat null and void. - 3.2.
+- A. This section applies if development within the subdivision has not commenced within three (3) years of the recording date of the Final Plat or within three (3) years of the issuance of approval by the Community Development Director to begin construction. - 1.
+A vacation renders the Plat null and void. - 2.
 For purposes of this subsection, "commence" means either: - a.
 Starting construction of the public and other required improvements within the subdivision, or - b.
 The sale of an individual lot or unit within the development, or - c.
 Issuance of the first building permit for construction within the subdivision.

-17.21.0560 PHASED SUBDIVISIONS AND SUBDIVISION FILINGS.
+17.21.050 PHASED SUBDIVISIONS AND SUBDIVISION FILINGS.

 Preliminary Plan and Final Plat applications shall include a phasing or filing schedule.
-No phasing or filing schedule may exceed five years without re-approval by the City Council the Community Development Director after the five- year period.
+No phasing or filing schedule may exceed five years without re-approval by the Community Development Director after the five- year period.

 Lots in future phases cannot be sold until all required public and other subdivision improvements are completed and accepted by the City or a Development Agreement is in place for each phase of the development.
-For subdivisions to be completed by phasings or filings, a Final Plat application is required for each future filing and a Final Plan application filing filing and a Final Plan application filing f performance guarantee;
+For subdivisions to be completed by phasings or filings, a Final Plat application is required for each future filing and a Final Plan application is required for each future phase.

-17.21.0670 APPROVAL TO BEGIN SITE DEVELOPMENT.
+17.21.060 APPROVAL TO BEGIN SITE DEVELOPMENT.

 - A. No excavation, trenching, or other site development work shall begin until the following minimum requirements are met: - 1.
-The Development Agreement has been recorded along with the required

-- 2. The City Engineer signs approved for construction drawings; - 3.
+The Development Agreement has been recorded along with the required performance guarantee; - 2.
+The City Engineer signs approved for construction drawings; - 3.
 All fees, including review fees, permit fees and impact fees are paid; - 4.
 A pre-construction meeting is held with the City Engineer and/or Public Works Director, and the subdivider receives a signed copy of the inspection/approval form for the development; - 5.
 Copies of permits issued by other governmental entities (such as a Construction Site Storm Water Discharge Permit issued by the Colorado Department of Public Health and Environment, and a complete and accurate copy of the final Construction Storm Water Management Plan); and - 6.
 All other documents required by this Chapter. - B. Exceptions.
 Specific work tasks may be undertaken prior to compliance with subsection A above, only with the written approval of the city.
 Work tasks are limited to: - 1.
 Surveying; - 2.
 Installation of erosion control measures; - 3.
 Placement of equipment or construction trailers, including utility hook-ups with a valid Planning Clearance and Building Permit if required; - 4.
 Demolition, under a valid demolition permit; - 5.
 Tree removal, clearing and grubbing; - 6.
 Removal/relocation of irrigation facilities necessary to maintain irrigation service to adjoining properties; - 7.
-Undergrounding of overhead electric or telecommunication lines; - 8.
-Work within a Grand Valley Drainage District easement, with its written permission, and; - 9.
+Undergrounding of overhead electric or telecommunication lines;

+- 8. Work within a Grand Valley Drainage District easement, with its written permission, and; - 9.
 Other required infrastructure, which in the opinion of the city, is desirable to expedite due to weather or environmental conditions or which require close coordination with critical city-managed infrastructure or utility projects.

-17.21.0780 WITHDRAWAL OF APPROVAL.
+17.21.070 WITHDRAWAL OF APPROVAL.

-The eity decision making body Community Development Director may withdraw its approval of a plan or plat if it is determined that information provided by the subdivider, upon which that decision was based, was false or inaccurate.
+The Community Development Director may withdraw its approval of a plan or plat if it is determined that information provided by the subdivider, upon which that decision was based, was false or inaccurate.

-17.21.0890 CORRECTIONS TO RECORDED PLATS.
+17.21.080 CORRECTIONS TO RECORDED PLATS.